Career : 2014 -

 Little wonder then, that in September, ‘Crippa’ was included in the AFLPA 22Under22 team again in the Centre position, before winning the Hyundai Most Valuable Player Award for a second time, and finishing third behind Sam Docherty and Kade Simpson in voting for the John Nicholls Medal.
 Undoubtedly one of the brightest prospects in the game, he will begin his fourth season of AFL football in 2017, with his 50th game still ahead of him.

 Cripps came back from an injury-riddled 2017 and completed an outstanding 2018 season in which he set a new AFL record for most contested possessions in a home & away season with 387 at an average of 17.6 per game.
 In the Round 23, 2018 match he also equalled the record for most centre clearances in a single match with 12 joining Jason Johnson from Essendon as well as recording the 2nd highest amount of total clearances in a single match with 18, 1 shy of Brent Moloney from Melbourne's record.
 He finished the season ranked 1st in the AFL for total contested possessions, 1st in total centre clearances, 2nd in total clearances, 3rd in total disposals, & 6th in total tackles.
-Cripps' fantastic season was rewarded with his inaugural selection in the All Australian team as ruck rover as well as finishing 2nd in the AFL Coaches' Assocation Player of the Year Award.
+Cripps' fantastic season was rewarded with his inaugural selection in the All Australian team as ruck rover as well as finishing 2nd in the AFL Coaches' Association Player of the Year Award.
+He also finished 4th in the Brownlow Medal polling an incredible 20 votes in a team that only won two matches for the season.

 Career Highlights2014 - Northern Blues 2nd Best and Fairest.